ihumphrey/Xi-cam/docs/source/gui-plugin.md

 Stages are defined as as an ordered dictionary, where each key represents a stage's name and each associated value is a [GUILayout](#gui-layouts) that defines the organization of widgets for that stage.
-The key will be used at the stage's display name in Xi-cam.
+The key will be used at the stage's display name in Xi-CAM.

 As an example, we could have a Demo GUIPlugin that has the stages X and Y. To set these stages, we would set the